-How do I choose a personal injury lawyer for my Katy car accident case?
+How do I choose a Katy personal injury attorney for my car accident case?

-There are a lot of great lawyers out there, but which one is right for you?
+There are a lot of great lawyers out there, but you need the one that is right for you.
 It’s not a one-size-fits-all proposition.

-After your first car accident, you may be in a panicked state of mind.
-But don’t just call any old lawyer you see advertised on a highway billboard or that you find in your first Google search.
+After your car accident, you may be in a panicked state of mind.
+But don’t just call any old lawyer you see advertised on a highway billboard or found in your first Google search.